terales/blackbird-docs/src/content/docs/eggs/storage-to-mt.md

   hidden: true
 ---

-**Eggs: Starting Points for Your Birds**
+### Eggs: Starting Points for Your Birds

 In Blackbird, Eggs are the seeds or blueprints for your workflows.
 They represent the initial ideas that have the potential to become fully-fledged Birds.

-Let's explore some options to integrate cloud storage with machine translation.
+In this Egg-guide, let's explore some options to integrate cloud storage with machine translation.

 ## Process Outline